novafacing/cgc-challenges/challenges/PCM_Message_decoder/README.md

 ## Challenges
 The attacker must be able to determine there's a mistake in the sample size check and understand they can use that to send an overly large DataSize.

+### Read Notes

+* read and parsing in cgc_readwav, parsing in cgc_parsewav but that's literally the whole program...